-The team compare a beam of light, containing many photons, to a team of cyclists who share the work by taking it in turns to cycle at the front.
-Although the group travels along the road as a unit, the speed of individual cyclists can vary as they swap position.
+The team compares a beam of light, containing many photons, to a group of cyclists who share the workload by taking turns cycling at the front.
+Although the group travels along the road as a unit, the speed of individual cyclists can vary as they swap positions.

 The group formation can make it difficult to define a single velocity for all cyclists, and the same applies to light.
 A single pulse of light contains many photons, and scientists know that light pulses are characterized by a number of different velocities.

 The researchers found that one photon reached the finish line as predicted, but the structured photon which had been reshaped by the mask arrived later, meaning it was traveling more slowly in free space.
 Over a distance of one meter, the team measured a slowing of up to 20 wavelengths, many times greater than the measurement precision.